Modifying form layout

 The form would fit the data a little better if we made the fields and command buttons smaller, and if we put some of them side by side.
 However, with the default layout you won't be able to put two fields next to each other or resize one field or button without resizing all of them.
 This is because Access lines up form components in rows and columns.
 When you resize a field, you're really resizing the column that contains it.

 To resize and rearrange our fields the way we want, we'll have to modify the form layout.
-For instance, since the default layout for our form contains only two columns—one for the field labels and another for the fields—we would have to create a new column to put two fields side by side.
+For instance, because the default layout for our form contains only two columns—one for the field labels and another for the fields—we would have to create a new column to put two fields side by side.

 - Switch to Layout view.

 - Select the field or button you want to resize, and hover your mouse over the edge.
 Your cursor will become a double-sided arrow .

 Clicking the edge of a field to resize it

 - Click and drag the edge to resize, and release when the field or button is the desired size.

 Resizing the field